Most commonly asked questions about divorce answered - the Spousal Support in California FAQ

 If there is documented domestic violence in your marriage, the family court must consider the impact of the abuse (including emotional distress) when awarding permanent spousal support.
 And, if your spouse has a conviction of domestic violence in the past five years (and you were the victim), there is a rebuttable presumption that he or she is ineligible for spousal support.

-Claims for spousal support are frequently contentious and emotional.
+Claims for spousal support in California are frequently contentious and emotional.
 An experienced alimony lawyer can help you build a strong case for or against support payments.
 At Family Law Matters, we provide our clients with compassionate care, tenacious representation, and detailed analysis.
 Contact us for a consultation.